na-na-hi/renget/archive/lcbguide.md

 [Full list](https://files.catbox.moe/tgo7m4.png)

 **5. Is this game F2P friendly/generous?**
 Yes.
 There are only 3 rarity tiers, and you can currently clear all content with the default units the game gives you without even touching the gacha past the tutorial.
 You also do not need to roll dupes of the same unit to upgrade them, and you cannot roll dupes of E.G.Os.
-The pity is industry standard at 200 rolls, but this games saving grace is that it allows you to farm directly for Egoshards, which allows you to obtain any Identity or E.G.O currently in the dispensary.
+The pity is industry standard at 200 rolls to obtain any 000 Identity or E.G.O on the banner, but this games saving grace is that it allows you to farm directly for Egoshards, which allows you to obtain (spark) any Identity or E.G.O currently in the dispensary.

 **6. Why can't I clear this stage?**
 First, actually **READ**.
 If you are having difficulties despite this, you are likely using unleveled and or unptied Identities.
 You should ensure that all the Identities you use are at Uptie 3 past chapter 2.
 If you're hardstuck, lament and look up a guide or use a support.

 **7. Does this game have supports?**
 Yes.
-You can bring one of your friend's units in as a support if they have it on their company, and vice versa.
+You can bring one of your friend's units in as a support if they have it on their company tab, and vice versa.
 You can use supports for everything except Mirror Dungeons and the end of chapter 4 for a specific unit.
 You can only use one support at a time, but the level, Uptie status and E.G.Os of the support you use isn't limited or capped regardless of where you are in the game.
 You can also still get EX rank when using supports.

 **8. How do I use a support unit?**
 You need to have at least one friend added.
 If you want more friends, go to the Friends tab on your profile and click the "Add a Friend" button.
 Alternatively, post your user ID in the thread.